-Republic of Costa Rica is a country in Central America, which is surrounded by Nicaragua in the north, Panama in the southeast, Pacific Ocean in the west, Caribbean Sea in the east and Ecuador in the South.
+Costa Rica is a country that is filled with lots of beautiful touristic places to explore.
+But there are so many great places to visit that it can get a bit confusing to choose from all of them.
+It is important to get as much info as you can to decide which are the best places to go in Costa Rica.
+The Republic of Costa Rica is a country in Central America, which is surrounded by Nicaragua in the north, Panama in the southeast, the Pacific Ocean in the west, the Caribbean Sea in the east, and Ecuador in the South.
 Because of the strict environmental policies of the government, Costa Rica has the highest population of plants and animals species on earth with 26 nature parks, 8 biological reserves, 32 protected zones, 11 forest reserves, 58 wildlife refuges, 15 wetlands in Costa Rica.
-Eco-tourism because of rich & diverse flora-fauna, beautiful beaches, volcanoes and eco-friendly all-inclusive resorts in Costa Rica are some of the major attraction which attracts large amount of tourists ever year.
-Here is an overview of the best places to visit in Costa Rica.
+No doubt you can find tons of places and natural wonders in Costa Rica.

-Places To Visit In Costa Rica
+Best Places To Visit In Costa Rica

-The main attraction in Tamarindo is the long and rocky beach with excellent waves making it a perfect place for surfing, kayaking, sailing, snorkeling, diving, windsurfing and cruises.
-Tourist can also enjoy visiting “Marino Las Baulas National Park” which is a great place for hiking, bird watching, and wildlife adventure.
-Tamarindo is also country important sanctuaries for nesting leatherback sea turtles.
-Other major attractions are sport fishing and golfing.
+The main attraction in Tamarindo is the long and rocky beach with excellent waves making it a perfect place for surfing, kayaking, sailing, snorkeling, diving, windsurfing, and cruises.
+Tourists can also enjoy visiting “Marino Las Baulas National Park” which is a great place for hiking, bird watching, and wildlife adventure.
+Tamarindo is also an important sanctuary for nesting leatherback sea turtles.
+Other major attractions are sport fishing and golfing in Costa Rica.

 San Jose European Inspired Architecture and numerous cultural, musical, and artistic presentations and activities, which include traditional and modern Costa Rican and San José culture, are the main tourist attraction here.
-There are countless theaters, museums, parks and zoos to visit here.
-Such as The National Theatre of Costa Rica, The Melico Salazar Theatre, The National Auditorium of The Children’s Museum of Costa Rica, The National Museum of Costa Rica, The Museum of Pre-Columbian Gold, The Museum of Costa Rican Art, The National Park, Morazán Park, La Sabana Metropolitan Park, Peace Park and Simón Bolívar Zoo.
+There are countless theaters, museums, parks, and zoos to visit here.
+Such as The National Theatre of Costa Rica, The Melico Salazar Theatre, The National Auditorium of The Children’s Museum of Costa Rica, The National Museum of Costa Rica, The Museum of Pre-Columbian Gold, The Museum of Costa Rican Art, The National Park, Morazán Park, La Sabana Metropolitan Park, Peace Park, and Simón Bolívar Zoo.

 Chirripo National Park